uilmit3393/blkXT/seach'n retrieve.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

 Function Color_Thresh
 using the RGB values, I created in essence a high pass filter for the color of the whitish sand/dirt (RGB > 160).
 Creating a binary array of where the traversable terrain existed